Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Generalizations of the Methods

-We do not typically have $M_j$, $\eta_{0j}$, or $\eta_{1j}$ available, and as a result we will estimate them from the proxy observations.
-In the standard measurement error setting, if homoscedacticity is assumed, then SIMEX progresses using $\overline{X}^*$ and $\widehat{\Sigma}_{U}$.
-As with regression calibration, if $\kappa_i = k$, the standard SIMEX applies to non-independent and identically distributed data, with the same caveats.
-The empirical SIMEX relies more heavily on the independent and identically distributed property, and while it is not strictly necessary, it is not readily facilitated in our more general case.
+This modified procedure treats $M_j$ as the variance of the pseudo-random variable that is generated.
+As a result, our previous discussion regarding when $M_j$ is positive semidefinite apply here.
+As a result, the SIMEX correction can be applied in the generalized framework only when, either, the measurement error can be safely assumed to be additive, or if the error-prone variable is univariate.
+As in the standard SIMEX, we do not typically have $M_j$, $\eta_{0j}$, or $\eta_{1j}$ available, and as a result we will estimate them from the proxy observations.
+In the standard measurement error setting, if homoscedacticity is assumed, then SIMEX progresses using $\overline{X}^*$ and $\widehat{\Sigma}_{UU}$.
+As discussed with regression calibration, if $\kappa_i = k$, the standard SIMEX applies to non-iid data, with the same caveats.
+The empirical SIMEX relies more heavily on the iid property, and while it is not strictly necessary, it is not readily facilitated in the more general case.
 As a result, we continue to focus on homoscedastic errors.